dynamofl/adapter_reference/examples/README.md

 - Custom logging and analytics

 This example shows how to replace the standard OpenAI client with your own implementation while maintaining API compatibility.

-### Anthropic Claude Adapter

-The `anthropic_adapter.py` example demonstrates how to create an OpenAI-compatible API that uses Anthropic's Claude models behind the scenes.
-This allows you to use OpenAI client libraries to interact with Claude.

-### Mistral AI Adapter

-The `mistral_adapter.py` example shows how to create an adapter for Mistral's API, allowing you to use the OpenAI client with Mistral models.

 ## Creating Your Own Client Implementation